adri326/5dchess-notation/README.md

 The `+` sign can be omitted for other integers.

 The included parser goes around the signed zero equality issue by converting during the token parsing phase `"-0"` to `-0.5` and `"+0"` to `0.5`.
+The reverse conversion is done whenever we need to write/export the coordinates.

 ### Branching